YeeCH93/DA_Portfolio_Projects/README.md

 # Data Analysis Portfolio Projects

-This Repository will hold all of the code and queries from the Portfolio Projects we create.
+This Repository hold all of the code and queries from the Portfolio Projects we create.

 ## 🛠 Skills
-SQL
+- SQL
-Python
+- Python
-R
+- R
-Power BI
+- Power BI